How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Create a legally valid Demand Promissory Note for Pennsylvania that features all required terms under Pennsylvania promissory note law.
 Fill in your loan details and download your completed, ready-to-sign Demand Promissory Note as a professional PDF.

 Pennsylvania law governs promissory notes with specific usury limits and enforcement rules that protects both lender and obligor.
 The usury limit in Pennsylvania is 6% maximum for loans under $50,000.
-Lenders have 4 years to file suit to collect on a promissory note in Pennsylvania.
+For a demand note in Pennsylvania, the 6-year limitation period runs from the date demand for payment is made.
 Pennsylvania law requires 3 specific elements in a valid promissory note.

 Pennsylvania Promissory Note Requirements